basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <td><code>erlang.async_threads.stack_size</code></td>
 <td>If thread support is available in your Erlang VM, this parameter
-sets the amount of memory allocated to each asynchronous thread, which you can set as KB, MB, GB, etc. The valid range is 16-8192 KB.
-Although there is no default, we suggest a stack size of 16 kilowords, which translates to 64 KB on 32-bit architectures.
-This small default size has been chosen because the number of asynchronous threads, set using the
+sets the amount of memory allocated to each asynchronous thread, which you can set as KB, MB, GB, etc. The valid range is 16-8192 kilowords, which translates to 64-32768 KB on 32-bit architectures.
+Although there is no default, we suggest a stack size of 16 kilowords, which translates to 64 KB.
+This small default size has been chosen because the number of asynchronous threads, set using the <code>erlang.async_threads</code>
-<code>erlang.async_threads</code> parameter explained above, might be
-quite large.
-The 64 KB default is enough for drivers delivered with Erlang/OTP but might not be large enough to accommodate drivers that use the <code>driver_async()</code> functionality, documented <a href="http://www.erlang.org/doc/man/erl_driver.html">here</a>.</td>
+parameter explained above, might be quite large.
+The 64 KB default is enough for drivers delivered with Erlang/OTP but might not be large enough to accommodate drivers that use the <code>driver_async()</code>
+functionality, documented <a
+href="http://www.erlang.org/doc/man/erl_driver.html">here</a>.</td>
 <td></td>
 </tr>